andrew1007/react-on-images-loaded/README.md

 ```

 ### Controlling images in a ternary (important!)
 OnImagesLoaded uses `getElementsByTagName`.
 It can't find images that are not loaded in the DOM.
-Controlling it with a ternary will not work for components that are completely unmounted!
-Use inline styles or `className` CSS to toggle visual hiding instead.
+Make sure the images exist when `OnImagesLoaded` mounts.

 ```jsx
 var OnImagesLoaded = require('react-on-images-loaded');